Key takeaways:

 Is it all in your head?

 - Serotonin is an important neurotransmitter involved in mood stability.
-Estrogen is a serotonin agonist, and fluctuations in estrogen levels also affect serotonin levels.
+Estrogen is a serotonin agonist, and fluctuations in estrogen levels therefore affect serotonin levels.

 - GABA, another neurotransmitter, is also involved in PMS symptoms for some.[ref]